Federally Administered Tribal Areas: Geography

-The Federally Administered Tribal Areas were bordered by: Afghanistan to the north and west, Khyber Pakhtunkhwa to the east, and Balochistan to the south.
+The Federally Administered Tribal Areas were bordered by Afghanistan to the north and west, Khyber Pakhtunkhwa to the east, and Balochistan to the south.

-The seven Tribal Areas lay in a north-to-south strip that is adjacent to the west side of the six Frontier Regions, which also lie in a north-to-south strip.
-The areas within each of those two regions are geographically arranged in a sequence from north to south.
+The seven Tribal Areas laid in a north-to-south strip adjacent to the west side of the six Frontier Regions.
 The geographical arrangement of the seven Tribal Areas in order from north to south was:

 Bajaur, Mohmand, Khyber, Orakzai, Kurram, North Waziristan, South Waziristan.

-The geographical arrangement of the six Frontier Regions in order from north to south was:

-FR Peshawar, FR Kohat, FR Bannu, FR Lakki Marwat, FR Tank, FR Dera Ismail Khan.
+The geographical arrangement of the six Frontier Regions in order from north to south was: FR Peshawar, FR Kohat, FR Bannu, FR Lakki Marwat, FR Tank, FR Dera Ismail Khan.

 Demographics

 The total population of the Federally Administered Tribal Areas was estimated in 2000 to be about 3,341,080 people, or roughly 2% of Pakistan's population.
 Only 3.1% of the population resides in established townships.
-It is thus the most rural administrative unit in Pakistan.
 According to 2011 estimates FATA gained 62.1% population over its 1998 figures, totaling up to 4,452,913.
 This was the fourth-highest increase in population of any province, after that of Balochistan, Sindh and Gilgit-Baltistan.